NontFakungkun/badminton-racket-selection/README.md

 ```

+### Material Analysis
-Material bin: Horizontal bar plot is used to show which materials are being used in badminton at different prices.
+Horizontal bar plot is used to show which materials are being used in badminton at different prices.
 The logic is that I find the average price of badminton rackets containing those materials and use that as plot value.
 This is because one racket is made of multiple materials so it will be difficult to compare material by racket.
 ```
 df_material_price = df_racket.groupby('material')[['price_baht']].mean(numeric_only=True).sort_values("price_baht",ascending=True)